Walking on Sunshine (Katrina and the Waves song)

-"Walking on Sunshine" is a song written by Kimberley Rew for British rock band Katrina and the Waves' 1983 album Walking on Sunshine.
+"Walking on Sunshine" is a song written by Kimberley Rew for the English rock band Katrina and the Waves' 1983 album Walking on Sunshine.
 A rerecorded version was included on the band's 1985 album Katrina and the Waves and was released as its second single in April 1985.
 The song reached No. 4 in Australia, No. 9 in the United States and No. 8 in the United Kingdom.
 It was the Waves' first American top-40 hit and their biggest success in the UK until "Love Shine a Light" (1997), which won them the Eurovision Song Contest 1997 held in Dublin.

 Background

 "Walking on Sunshine" was written by the band's guitarist Kimberley Rew.
 "I'd love to say Walking on Sunshine relates to a significant event in my life, like walking out of my front door, seeing a comet and being inspired," he told The Guardian in 2015.
 "But it's just a piece of simple fun, an optimistic song, despite us not being outstandingly cheery people.
 We were a typical young band, insecure and pessimistic.
 We didn't have big hair and didn't look anything like a Motown-influenced group.
 We didn't have any credibility or a fanbase in awe of our mystique.
 We were a second-on-the-bill-at-a-festival-in-Germany pop band.
 But we had this song."

 The rest of the band did not like the song at first.
 Lead singer Katrina Leskanich thought "it wasn't really us", while bassist Vince de la Cruz found it irritating.

 The sheet music for "Walking on Sunshine" is in the key of B major in standard time with a tempo indication of "bright rock".